PACK THIS -- NOT THAT!

 "WHAT ELSE?"
 You ask.

-- Heavy winter coats and boots/shoes are not often needed as it rarely gets below 40F during the Spring semester BUT.....
+- Heavy winter coats and boots/shoes are not needed it rarely gets below 40F during the fall semester BUT.....

-- Rain coat/trench coat or umbrella and shoes or boots for wet conditions- some prefer light wool coats help to keep the moisture and damp humidity out as the city can be wet.
+- Rain coat/trench coat or umbrella- some prefer light wool coats help to keep the moisture and damp humidity out as the city can be what (BUT DON"T BRING RAIN BOOTS, these are not needed and not worn.

 - Toiletries, beyond what you would need for the first few weeks, are bulky.
 You can find just about everything there or discover something new that is just as good or better and it will cut down on weight in your baggage.